 Tumblr and Instagram are best for building brand recognition.
 These networks can help brands reach younger demographics through more personal avenues.
 Though both platforms offer social advertising plans, they are relatively new and have not been adequately tested for effectiveness, especially with smaller brands.

-Now, just creating a social media profile doesn’t guarantee success.
+Simply creating a social media profile doesn’t guarantee success.
 It’s crucial to monitor engagement rates and interact with fans or followers on a regular basis.
 Of course, this is easier said than done, especially for those in the apparel industry.
 Time constraints and busy schedules are rampant, but dedicating 15 minutes per day to managing social profiles can do a world of wonders.
-Try using the tips below as a guide!
+Try using the tips below as a guide: